theirishpenguin/theirishpenguin.github.io/_posts/2021-01-25-moral-code-actual-code-and-becoming-management-ought-you.markdown

 The skillsets required for being a good manager can differ from the skillsets required for being a good engineer, but there are plenty of other excellent resources on that.
 So that's been out-of-scoped for the purposes of the above discussion.
-It is is suffice to say, however, that a moral compass is an important part of the engineer's toolkit as well as a manager's.
+It is suffice to say, however, that a moral compass is an important part of the engineer's toolkit as well as a manager's.
 </i>